 In July 2020, an asylum seeker from Gaza who had been detained in Menogia and later transferred to the Pournara Centre, launched an application requesting legal aid in order to challenge the decision that ordered him to stay there as an alternative to detention.
 The success of a legal aid application for the purposes of challenging a decision ordering alternatives is subject to a ‘means and merits test’, according to which, an asylum seeker applying for legal aid must show that he or she does not have the means to pay for the services of a lawyer and that “the appeal has a real chance of success”.
 The applicant’s main claim was that the alternative used in his case was disproportionate: it was imposed on him without a prior individualised assessment and mainly, the alternative itself constituted de facto detention and therefore it was not less coercive.
 Indeed, at the time, asylum seekers detained in Mennoyia were afraid to be transferred to the Pournara Centre, since the living conditions there, are much worse than Mennoyia.
 The legal aid was successful and a few days after the decision of the Court, all detainees that had been ordered to stay in Pournara Centre as an alternative to detention were released into the community with reporting conditions.

 Overall, “alternatives to detention” are examined after detention is ordered and not prior.
-Throughout 2020, any asylum seeker released from detention was released with a decision ordering alternatives to detention based on the Refugee Law.
-The only instance where alternatives/conditions are not ordered are in cases of detainees who have challenged their detention order in Court successfully.
+Throughout 2020 and in 2021, any asylum seeker was released from detention with a decision ordering alternative to detention based on the Refugee Law.
+The only instances where alternatives/conditions are not ordered are in cases of detainees who have challenged their detention order in Court successfully.
 As such, the Court orders their immediate release without imposing any conditions.

 The Cyprus Refugee Council is also member of the European Alternatives to Detention Network, which aims at reducing and ending immigration detention in Europe – for vulnerable groups – by building evidence and momentum on engagement-based alternatives.
 The network links NGOs running case management-based alternatives to detention pilot projects in Europe with regional/global advocacy organisations and conducts and facilitates advocacy, learning, and evidence generation among network members.